mdsabbiralmamon/eco-essence/README.md

 **Day 1:**
 1. **Project Setup:**
-   - Initialize the MERN stack project with Git repositories.
+   - <strike>Initialize the MERN stack project with Git repositories.</strike>
-   - Set up the basic file structure for frontend and backend.
+   - <strike>Set up the basic file structure for frontend</strike> and backend.
    - Configure environment variables and connect the backend to MongoDB.

 2. **Backend Development:**